lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * if the C bit is set, the sender MAY exit successfully
   * otherwise,

+    - if the Profile mandates that the last tile be sent in an All-1 SCHC Fragment,

       - if the SCHC ACK shows no missing tile at the receiver, the sender

         * MUST send a SCHC Sender-Abort
         * MAY exit with an error condition

       - otherwise

         * the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-      * if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window after the sequence.
+        * if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST in addition send a SCHC ACK REQ with the W field corresponding to the last window, after the sequence.

+    - otherwise,

+      - if the SCHC ACK shows no missing tile at the receiver, the sender MUST send the All-1 SCHC Fragment and it MUST increment the Attempts counter.

 - otherwise, the fragment sender